Oh, wow

 Reliance on online ordering.

 I am not one of the self-righteous who cancelled all their online accounts and streaming services.
 I do not live near to the kinds of stores I need things from and the convenience of push-button ordering is remarkable.
 Still, the quick delivery of pandemic days has slipped.
 Whenever I am told that items will arrive in 3 days, I am sure it will be at least a week.
-I waited an extra-long-time for a dress that fit perfectly.
-I would have been happy with it, however, it arrived with a plastic security tag attached.
+I waited an extra-long for the arrival of a dress that fit perfectly.
+I would have been happy keeping it had it not arrived with a plastic security tag attached—the kind requiring a special tool to remove.
 The annoyance of needing to send it back squashed any interest in having a replacement shipped.

 Basking in the lives of others.

-All this management of details is endlessly tedious and a drain on my time and psyche.
+All this detail management has become endlessly tedious and a drain on my time and psyche.
 Therefore, sometimes it helps to take a break.
-I was sick for a few days with a mild end-of-winter cold so I indulged in a lot of watching.
+I was sick for a few days and indulged in a break that included a lot of watching.

-All these people with good looks, lovely clothes and homes—they all seem to have financial comfort to soothe their human concerns.
+The common denominator is some kind of mystery behind the lives of people with good looks, lovely clothes and homes—financial comfort to soothe the pain of human concerns.
 As I move through various series fresh on the stream, I am struck by how this seems to be the new form of novel reading.
-I still read books, but I lean to nonfiction and hate to admit that I rarely finish them.
-Instead of eagerly moving through the words of my latest endeavors by Michael Pollen or Rebecca Solnit, an eight-part series beckons me.
+Lately, I lean to nonfiction and hate to admit that I rarely finish them.
+Instead of eagerly moving through the words of my latest pages by Michael Pollen or Rebecca Solnit, an eight-part series beckons me.

 OH WOW.